MarwaneBourdim/MarwaneBourdim.github.io/_pages/about.md

 Welcome!
 I am currently a MSc student of Mathematics and Machine Learning at the Université de Paris.

-I'm globally interested by the application of mathematical and computational tools to biology.
+I'm globally interested in the applications of mathematical and computational tools to biology.
 I love bold new ideas like the use of Optimal Transport to fill in the gap of single-cell sequencing data ([Schiebinger and al.](https://www.cell.com/cell/pdf/S0092-8674(19)30039-X.pdf)), or random matrix theory to denoise it ([Aparicio and al.](https://www.sciencedirect.com/science/article/pii/S2666389920300404#!)).

 One of my main interests is Machine Learning especially applied to drug discovery/drug repurposing, protein design and genomics.
-I am particularly attracted by Geometric Deep Learning ([Bronstein and al.](https://arxiv.org/abs/2104.13478)) and heuristics that take advantage of the symmetries of the given systems to be able to produce efficient neural network models from them.
+I am particularly attracted by Geometric Deep Learning ([Bronstein and al.](https://arxiv.org/abs/2104.13478)) and heuristics that take advantage of the symmetries of the data to be able to produce efficient neural network models.

 I am also very enthusiastic about the attempts to mathematize biology that can be found in Rashevsky, Rosen or Baez.